truenas/middleware/docs/userguide/index.rst

 ZFS Primer
 ----------

+ZFS is an advanced, modern filesystem that was specifically designed to provide features not available in traditional UNIX filesystems.
+It was originally developed at Sun with the intent to open source the filesystem so that it could be ported to other operating systems.
+After the Oracle acquisition of Sun, some of the original ZFS engineers founded
+`OpenZFS <http://open-zfs.org>`_ in order to provided continued, collaborative development of the open source version.
+To differentiate itself from Oracle ZFS version numbers, OpenZFS uses feature flags.
+Feature flags are used to tag features with unique names in order to provide portability between OpenZFS implementations running on different platforms, as long as all of the feature flags used by a ZFS pool are supported by both platforms.

+FreeNAS® uses OpenZFS and each new version of FreeNAS® keeps up-to-date with the latest feature flags and any ZFS bug fixes.
+Since many of the features provided by ZFS are particularly suited to the storage of data, format your disk(s) with ZFS in order to get the most out of your FreeNAS® system.

-Here are some of the benefits provided by ZFS:
+Here is an overview of the features provided by ZFS:

-* ZFS is a transactional, Copy-On-Write (COW) filesystem.
-For each write request, a copy is made of the specified block and all changes are made to the copy.
-  Once the write is complete, all pointers are changed to point to the new block.
+**ZFS is a transactional,Copy-On-Write filesystem** `(COW) <https://en.wikipedia.org/wiki/ZFS#Copy-on-write_transactional_model>`_ filesystem.
+For each write request, a copy is made of the associated disk block(s) and all changes are made to the copy rather than to the original block(s).
+Once the write is complete, all block pointers are changed to point to the new copy.
+As a 128-bit filesystem, its maximum filesystem or file size is 16 exabytes.

-* ZFS uses checksums to validate data during every read and write.
-If a disk block becomes corrupted on a pool that is mirrored or uses RAIDZ*, ZFS will identify the error and fix the corrupted data with the correct data.
-In addition, a scheduled scrub will walk through the pool's metadata to read each block and to validate its checksum and correct it if it has become corrupted.
+**ZFS was designed to be a self-healing filesystem**.
+As ZFS writes data, it creates a checksum for each disk block it writes.
+As ZFS reads data, it validates the checksum for each disk block it reads.
+If ZFS identifies a disk block checksum error on a pool that is mirrored or uses RAIDZ*, ZFS will fix the corrupted data with the correct data.
+Since some disk blocks are rarely read, regular scrubs should be scheduled so that ZFS can read all of the disk blocks in order to validate their checksums and correct any corrupted blocks.
+While multiple disks are required in order to provide redundancy and data correction, ZFS will still provide  data corruption detectionto a system with one disk.

+Unlike traditional UNIX filesystems, **you do not need define a partition size at filesystem creation time**.
+Instead, you feed disk(s) to a ZFS pool and create filesystems as needed.
+In FreeNAS® 9.3, `ZFS Volume Manager`_or `Wizard`_can be used to create ZFS pools.
+Once a pool is created, it can be divided into datasets or zvols as needed.
+A dataset is similar to a folder in that it supports permissions.
+A dataset is also similar to a filesystem in that you can set properties such as quotas and compression.
+A zvol is a virtual block device which can be used for applications that need raw-device semantics such as iSCSI device extents.

-* ZFS compression happens in real-time when the block is first written to disk, and only if the written data will benefit from compression.
+**ZFS supports real-time data compression**.
+Compression happens when a block is written to disk, but only if the written data will benefit from compression.
 When a compressed block is accessed, it is automatically decompressed.
 Since compression happens at the block level, not the file level, it is transparent to any applications accessing the compressed data.

-* ZFS snapshots...
+**ZFS provides instantaneous snapshots** which can be used to provide a point-in-time copy of data at the point in time the snapshot was created.

-* During replication, ZFS does not do a byte-for-byte copy but instead converts a snapshot into a stream of data.
+During replication, ZFS does not do a byte-for-byte copy but instead converts a snapshot into a stream of data.
 This design means that the ZFS pool on the receiving end does not need to be identical and can use a different ZFS RAID level, volume size, compression or deduplication settings, etc.

-* ZFS boot environments...
+ZFS boot environments...

 While ZFS provides many benefits, there are some caveats to be aware of: